Dr. med. Dirk Manski

 Erectile Dysfunction:

-Erectile dysfunction may be caused by BPH itself or by different kind of treatments (e.g., open prostatectomy, 5alpha-reductase inhibitors).
-The treatment of BPH, however, may also improve sexual function, particularly alpha blocker such as doxazosin are advantageous.
+Erectile dysfunction may be caused by BPH or its treatments (e.g., open prostatectomy, 5alpha-reductase inhibitors).
+The treatment of BPH, however, may also improve sexual function, e.g., alpha blocker such as doxazosin and phosphodiesterase inhibitors.

 Complications of Benign Prostatic Hyperplasia